 This, by the way, is the reason why in Italy you’ll find elegant bars and coffee houses and internet points that look like they’re still in the late 1990s, but almost nothing in between.
 As you can imagine, a Starbucks without Wi-Fi and looking exactly like any other coffee shop has little to no appeal for Italians.

 A new generation of Italians, young, modern, always connected, has known about Starbucks outside of Italy for some time.
 They see Starbucks in movies, on TV and mentioned in magazines and they want to sample for themselves.
 While many North Americans dream of emulating Italians, in Italy it is often the other way around and Starbucks is actually seen as sort of exotic just for being foreign.

-So if you've visited Italy and been stricken to realize that your beloved Starbucks is nowhere to be seen, now you know why.
-Never fear, for in the near future Starbucks will likely be popping up in major Italian cities.
-A contract for a shop in Milan is expected to be signed before Christmas (2015).
-Nevertheless, If you are visiting Italy--whether or not there is a Starbucks around--we suggest stopping into a real Italian bar or cafe for the authentic experience that Starbucks has built an empire emulating.
-The coffee may be a bit strong for your tastes, but as they say, When in Rome...
+So if you’ve visited Italy and been stricken to realize that your beloved Starbucks is nowhere to be seen, now you know why.
+Never fear, for in the near future Starbucks will spread from the three shops in Milan to more major Italian cities.
+Nevertheless, If you are visiting Italy–whether or not there is a Starbucks around–we suggest stopping into a real Italian bar or cafe for the authentic experience that Starbucks has built an empire emulating.
+The coffee may be a bit strong for your tastes, but as they say, When in Rome…